pluresideas/pluresideas.github.io/index.md

 Here in this example I mimicked [@Injectable](https://docs.nestjs.com/providers) by composing the [object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) being tested, and created the service mock by implementing an [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html).

 In addition, understanding and writing of these tests does not require knowledge of a particular mocking library.

+### Code exercises for interviews

+Last week I reviewed a coding exercise submitted by a senior full-stack developer.
+He used Angular for frontend and NestJS for backend.

+Given the assignment, I expected the backend service module to be simple.
+However, it had 262 lines of code.
+I noticed several issues like not understanding a difference between `map()` and `forEach()`, unnecessary initialization of local variables to `null`, not making private class fields private, unused class fields, module imports, and many other issues.

+The most concerning issues was that the code did not work right.
+The developer did not realize that this `@Injectable()` service is a singleton.
+The file read cash’s implemented in this service incorrectly exposed an internal error state to all callers of the backend API.
+Once the error state was set by a first caller, it was set for all callers of the API.

+The assignment did not ask for implementation of the file read cash so the developer went beyond what was actually needed.
+This made the service class much larger, harder to read, and see other issues.
+Correct refactoring of this service module or using a cash library would be the right thing to do.
+However the easiest would be not to implement the cash at all.

+I would prefer less but quality code, documenting any potential shortcomings or possible improvements in the project’s `README` file.
+Such work would be rated much higher.